Short-Term Investing and Performance

 For example, if an investment adviser asks questions to gauge your risk tolerance, they are seeking to determine what investment types are suitable for you and your investment objectives.
 Therefore, if you tell the adviser your investment objective is to save for a vacation you are planning to take two years from now, you would be categorized as a short-term investor.
 Therefore short-term investment types would be ideal for this savings goal.

-Short-Term Performance In Relation to Investment Analysis and Research
+Short-Term Performance In Investment Analysis and Research

-When researching and analyzing investments, especially actively-managed mutual funds, a 1-year period does not provide any reliable insight into a particular fund's prospects for performing well in the future.
+When researching and analyzing investments, especially actively-managed mutual funds, a one-year period does not provide any reliable insight into a particular fund's prospects for performing well in the future.
 This is because 1-year periods do not reveal enough information about a fund manager's ability to manage an investment portfolio through a full market cycle, which includes recessionary periods as well as growth and it includes a bull market and bear market.

-If you have an investment or savings objective that has a time horizon of fewer than three years, appropriate investment types include money market funds, Certificates of Deposit (CD), and short-term bonds.
+If you have an investment or savings objective with a time horizon of fewer than three years, appropriate investment types include money market funds, Certificates of Deposit (CD), and short-term bonds.
 Long-term investment vehicles, such as stocks and stock mutual funds, carry too much market risk for short-term investment objectives.
 For example, if you believe you may need your money within the next three years, investing in stock mutual funds is too risky because a prolonged period of declining prices, also known as a bear market, can cause the investor to end up with less principal than they invested.